xy2404/p8105_hw3_xy2404/Homework_3.md

 ![](Homework_3_files/figure-markdown_github/unnamed-chunk-3-1.png)

+From the spaghetti plot, we could observe the location of FL" is the most.

 Make a table showing, for the years 2002, 2006, and 2010, the mean and standard deviation of the proportion of “Excellent” responses across locations in NY State.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------